Cardiac Biomarker Changes After Endurance Sports

 - Bracher A, Knechtle B, Gnädinger M, et al. Fluid intake and changes in limb volumes in male ultra-marathoners: does fluid overload lead to peripheral oedema?
 Eur J Appl Physiol 2012;112:991-1003.

 - Kupchak BR, Volk BM, Kunces LJ, et al. Alterations in coagulatory and fibrinolytic systems following an ultra-marathon.
 Eur J Appl Physiol 2013;113:2705-12.

-Keywords: Acute Coronary Syndrome, Apoptosis, Arrhythmogenic Right Ventricular Dysplasia, Aspartate Aminotransferases, Atrial Fibrillation, Athletes, Autoimmunity, Biological Markers, Chest Pain, Creatine Kinase, MB Form, Creatinine, Dilatation, Dyspnea, Echocardiography, Emergency Service, Hospital, Fibrin Fibrinogen Degradation Products, Free Radicals, Gadolinium, Half-Life, Heart Failure, Heart Ventricles, Hematologic Tests, Kinetics, L-Lactate Dehydrogenase, Magnetic Resonance Imaging, Myocardial Infarction, Myocarditis, Myocardium, Myocytes, Cardiac, Myofibrils, Myoglobin, Natriuretic Peptide, Brain, Peptide Fragments, Permeability, Prognosis, Pulmonary Embolism, Renal Insufficiency, Syncope, Transforming Growth Factors, Troponin I, Troponin T, Ventricular Dysfunction, Left
+Keywords: Acute Coronary Syndrome, Apoptosis, Arrhythmogenic Right Ventricular Dysplasia, Aspartate Aminotransferases, Atrial Fibrillation, Athletes, Autoimmunity, Biomarkers, Chest Pain, Creatine Kinase, MB Form, Creatinine, Dilatation, Dyspnea, Echocardiography, Emergency Service, Hospital, Fibrin Fibrinogen Degradation Products, Free Radicals, Gadolinium, Half-Life, Heart Failure, Heart Ventricles, Hematologic Tests, Kinetics, L-Lactate Dehydrogenase, Magnetic Resonance Imaging, Myocardial Infarction, Myocarditis, Myocardium, Myocytes, Cardiac, Myofibrils, Myoglobin, Natriuretic Peptide, Brain, Peptide Fragments, Permeability, Prognosis, Pulmonary Embolism, Renal Insufficiency, Syncope, Transforming Growth Factors, Troponin I, Troponin T, Ventricular Dysfunction, Left

 < Back to Listings